GoogleChrome/web.dev/src/site/content/en/blog/live-wrap-up/index.md

 problems with the Issues tab](https://youtu.be/1TbkSxQb4bI) to get started.

 <figure class="w-figure">
-  {% Img src="image/admin/G7AmzK1btOMBUPEhnFhV.png", alt="A screenshot of the Issues tab.", width="800", height="535", className="w-screenshot w-screenshot--filled" %}
+  {% Img src="image/admin/G7AmzK1btOMBUPEhnFhV.png", alt="A screenshot of the Issues tab.", width="800", height="535", class="w-screenshot w-screenshot--filled" %}
 </figure>

 Moreover, with the [Core Web Vitals](/vitals/#core-web-vitals) becoming one of the